Banquet of Chestnuts: Historicity

-The majority consensus of writers at the time, who either questioned the story, or rejected it as outright falsehood.

-De Roo believes that a more credible explanation for the alleged "orgy" is a later interpolation of events by those hostile to Alexander:
+Defending the historicity of the account, Giles Milton argues that the Liber Notarum is "a deeply serious work", Burchard is generally a reliable source not prone to exaggerations, and that the events described are not out of character for Alexander VI, known for fathering the most illegitimate children of any pope.

 In popular culture

-William Manchester's book A World Lit Only by Fire, embellishes the story: "Servants kept score of each man's orgasms, for the pope greatly admired virility and measured a man's machismo by his ejaculative capacity....
-After everyone was exhausted, His Holiness distributed prizes."
-Professional historians, however, have dismissed or ignored the book because of its numerous factual errors and its dependence on interpretations that have not been accepted by experts since the 1930s at the latest.
+The American author William Manchester's 1992 book A World Lit Only by Fire, which embellishes the original account, has been dismissed or ignored by professional historians because of its numerous factual errors and its dependence on interpretations that have not been accepted by experts since the 1930s.
 In a review for Speculum, the journal of the Medieval Academy of America, Jeremy duQuesnay Adams remarked that Manchester's work contained "some of the most gratuitous errors of fact and eccentricities of judgment this reviewer has read (or heard) in quite some time."

 The banquet is depicted in episode 4 of season 3 of the Showtime TV series The Borgias.
 In the show, the Banquet is shown to be a trap to blackmail otherwise disloyal members of the College of Cardinals, and is officiated by Giulia Farnese, and witnessed by Burchard who chronicles the debaucheries of the Cardinals while hidden behind a screen.
 None of the Borgia family are seen to be present, and loyal Cardinals such as Cardinal Farnese are warned not to accept the invitation.
 In the series, the event takes place in c.
 1499.

+The painting The Sin (1880) by Heinrich Lossow, depicting a nun having sex with a monk, is believed to be inspired by the Banquet of Chestnuts.